Frequently Asked Questions

 We’ve created a range of Essential Tours that offer you the perfect introduction to Morocco, for 4, 7 or 10 days.

 If you’re looking for something different we offer a range of bespoke tour options, to suit your special requests, interests, party size and more.
 These customised tours might include:

 - Accommodation at the start and/or end of your tour

 - Increase in luxury level of accommodation (from our standard 3 star to 4/5 star)

-- Travel to more cities than included in our standard tours, or more nights in any of our tour stops
+- Travel to more cities than are included in our Essential Tours, or more nights in any of our tour stops

 - Creation of a unique itinerary for you and your party, to suit special interests and requests

 - An officially-accredited guide to accompany you on the entire tour, in addition to your driver